apache/airflow-site/landing-pages/site/content/en/blog/airflow-2.3.0/index.md

 - `airflow dags reserialize` command to reserialize dags
 - `db clean` CLI command for purging old data
 - Events Timetable
-- SmoothOperator - Operator that does literally nothing but it logs YouTube link to Sade song "Smooth Operator"
+- SmoothOperator - Operator that does literally nothing except logging a YouTube link to Sade's "Smooth Operator".
+Enjoy!

 ## Contributors
 Thanks to everyone who contributed to this release: TBD